cashapp/zipline/README.md

 [localhost:8080/manifest.zipline.json](http://localhost:8080/manifest.zipline.json).
 It references
 all the code modules for the application.

-In `jvmMain` we need write a program that downloads our Kotlin/JS code and calls it.
-We use `ZiplineLoader` which handles code downloading, caching, loading, and caching.
+In `jvmMain` we need write [a program][launchZiplineJvm.kt] that downloads our Kotlin/JS code and calls it.
+We use `ZiplineLoader` which handles code downloading, caching, and loading.
 We create a `Dispatcher` to run Kotlin/JS on.
 This must be a single-threaded dispatcher as each Zipline instance must be confined to a single thread.